idleberg/bun-storage/README.md

 Usage: `new Storage(filePath: string | ':memory:', options: StorageEventOptions)`

 This class is used internally by both of the above factory functions.
-However, instanting the class allows you more control over the EventEmitter, i.e. you pass an existing one from your application code.
+However, instantiating the class allows you more control over the EventEmitter, i.e. you re-use existing one from your application code.

 **Example:**